Gheorghe24/Ciphers-and-N-grams/README.md

 ## Homework in C - Magic Temple

-#Resume
+# Resume
 In this project the goal was to implement a bit processor similar to a processor.
 It will have the ability to decode and execute simple addition, subtraction, multiplication and division instructions.
 At the most basic level, information is stored in bits.
-For a processor this information is divided into 2 categories: instructions and data.
+For a processor this information is divided into 2 categories:
+- instructions
+- data.

 Basically, giving a string of bits, the processor decodes the instruction, and then executes it.